TeachMastermindPats/AfricaCryptoChainx-Core-Innovators-/README.md

 **Security Considerations:**

 To ensure the security and reliability of AfricaCryptoChainx, we will use Dependabot to automatically update project dependencies and apply security patches promptly.
-Here's how to integrate Dependabot:

 ```yaml
 # .github/dependabot.yml